umm-csci-3403-fall-2020/lab-2-pre-lab-Legit0r/leak_report.md

 at line 62 of function is_clean
 at line 87 of function main

-Use free() to free up memory within one of these functions.
+Memory leaks whenever is_cleaned calls strip, because strip allocates memory.
+To fix, you have to free(cleaned) after strip is used to free up the memory.